Anelisiw3/CoffeeWebsite/README.md

 Smooth animations are added for notifications and cart interactions using CSS keyframes.

 ## Demo
-You can view a live demo of the website on GitHub Pages.
+You can view a live demo of the website https://anelisiw3.github.io/CoffeeWebsite/

 Customization
 Feel free to customize the menu items, images, and styling.
 You can easily add more products by modifying the menuItems array in the JavaScript.